thomaspoulainconsulting/PokemonSpriteKMP/README.md

 # PokemonSpriteKMP

-This project is a Kotlin Multiplatform project that displays pokemon sprites from the PokeAPI.
+This project is a Kotlin Multiplatform project that displays pokemon artwork from the PokeAPI.

 ## Features